Tap to get financing

 Demolition Costs in Commercial Real Estate

-Right now, commercial demolition costs between $4 to $8 per sq. ft., with the average per building demolition cost in the U.S. currently sitting at $30,500.
-However, it’s also important to note that for especially large buildings, demolition costs per square foot may fall slightly.
+Right now, commercial demolition costs between $4 to $8 per square foot, with the average per-building demolition cost in the U.S. currently sitting at $30,500.

 Merchant Builders in Commercial Real Estate